 CONCLUSION:

 The main objective of our study is to demonstrate the integrated management practice for virus disease management in papaya at Nellore district, Andhra Pradesh.
 In our study, we observed higher PRSV incidence during 2021-22 and 2022-23 because of high virus vector populations and late planting (1st fortnight of October).
 Over three year’s average, less PRSV disease incidence (10.4%) and PaLCuV incidence (0.4%) was recorded in demonstration plot over farmer practice.
-Based on these result concluded that IPM practices play important role in management of virus diseases and its vector.
+Based on these results, we concluded that IPM practices play important role in management of virus diseases and its vector.
 By adopting of good management practice like nutrient and water management could increase the yield.
 An average of three years, 13.53% of higher yield was recorded in demonstration plot over farmer practice.
 The economics study of papaya revealed that, adopting of demonstrated practices is more profitable than farmer practice.

 References: